TonyPhipps/Warcraft/DaftUI/daftMainBar/readme.txt

 Toggleable features
+Set hotkey/macro text to white color and arial typeface.
+This also highlights icons red when out of range, and blue when out of resources.
-Set hotkey text to white, slightly larger, and arial typeface Hide gryphon art
+Hide gryphon art
 Hide all Blizzard art
-When a reputation is not set to shown as experience bar, show Honor Bar.
+Hide keybind text
+Hide macro name text

 Other Features